No767/Rin-Docs/docs/rin-commands.md

 ## `.invite`

-Makes an invite for the server (I'm aware this is somewhat broken on the current development env.
-Upstream already fixed that)
+Makes an invite for the server

 **Parameters**: None